Quick Malta Travel Guide: What to Do in Malta, Where to Stay & MoreMalta

 What to Do in Malta:

 If you’re looking for ideas on what to do in Malta, consider scuba diving, sailing, swimming in the famous Blue Lagoon, visiting the Hagar Qim Temples that date back to 3600 — 3200 BCE, touring the nearby island of Gozo, visiting the famous Blue Grotto caves, and enjoying the beautiful beaches.
+Even a full week in Malta won’t cover everything there is to do, but it will be sure to give you an excellent taste of the country.

 For more details on what to do in Malta, check out our marvelous things to do in Malta post!